 According to Rob Vollman, NHLe was brought to hockey by Gabriel Desjardins and inspired by something similar in baseball created by Bill James back in 1985.
 It looks at players from different leagues all over the world and sees how they performed in the NHL compared to their former hockey league.

 The translation rate from the Swiss league is 0.4, so Matthews 46 points in 36 games would be equal to 42 points in the NHL, a very high number for someone about to get drafted.

-Knowing Matthews’ NHLe means we can take this analysis one step further using a website called.
+Knowing Matthews’ NHLe means we can take this analysis one step further using a website called The Projection Project.
 The website finds comparable players based on a prospect’s NHLe, size and birthday.
 That’s not to say the prospect plays just like them, it simply means he’s as big and scored as much in his draft year – two things that are very important in determining future NHL success.
 I’ll also add draft pedigree to the mix and omit anyone who’s still developing.

 For Matthews those comparables are Eric Staal and John Tavares, two very good-to-elite centers.
 That’s a small sample to form a reasonable projection, so I added five more players to the mix.
 The first three are additional comparables that ignore birthdates: Bobby Ryan, Steven Stamkos, and Tyler Seguin.
 The next two are the two players Matthews surpassed in points at the USNTDP: Patrick Kane and Phil Kessel.

 Based on these seven players, here’s what the Leafs can expect from Matthews in terms of points over his first five seasons.

 Interestingly, his first year lines up almost exactly with his NHLe as the average of the seven is 43 points.
 After his rookie season should be where Matthews breaks-out into an elite scorer and hits the 70 point mark on his way to being a potential point-per-game player.